 What is bad sleep quality?

-Nighttime habits for good sleep
+9 habits for better sleep

-Put the phone away
+1. Put your phone away

 For many, their phone is the first thing they look for when feeling bored.
 Overuse of phones and social media can shorten your attention span, worsen your memory, and decrease motivation.
 And when used in the evening, it can affect your sleep.
+It can cause symptoms of stress and anxiety.
+It can provoke a mild emergency response in the body, which will make it difficult to relax, and the quality of your sleep worsens.

 The blue light on your phone tricks your brain into thinking it’s daytime, and it’ll stop releasing the sleep hormone melatonin.
 Melatonin is what helps you calm down and get ready for bed.
 The blue light on your phone can stop this process, and it’s difficult to fall- and stay asleep.